-Total Funds Alloc ated to 5 June 20 020 Funds Required Service Type Service Details Administration's Justification YMCA ' \$100,000.00 + \$20,000.00 + \$18,000.00 = \$138,000.00 Health Immediate and post- pandemic recovery services, including training sessions to upskill residents, case management support and tailored program.
-Re-prioritisation of proposal focus to mental health, case worker resourcing and flexible programming creates a strong support network for the City's youth.
+Total Funds Alloc Total Funds Allocated to 5 June 2020 Funds Required Service Type Service Details Administration's Justification YMCA \$100,000.00 Re-prioritisation of proposal focus to mental health, case worker resourcing and flexible programming creates a strong support network for the City's youth.
 Proposal does not specify the relationship to existing funding provided by the City.
-People Who Care Inc. , \$85,000.00 + \$20,000.00 = \$105,000.00 Financial assistance Supporting and extending the program 'Power a Pensioner' that provides financial relief to seniors struggling with medical and utility costs.
+People Who Care Inc. provided by the early \$85,000.00 + \$20,000.00 = \$105,000.00 Financial assistance Supporting and extending the program 'Power a Pensioner' that provides financial relief to seniors struggling with medical and utility costs.
 People Who Care Inc. have confirmed they are willing and able to distribute \$20,000.00 of emergency relief financial aid as requested by the City.
 Submission well detailed and outlined.
 Questions around whether the proposal is a new program and whether there are other funding alternatives.
 Request for funding to replace donation loss.
-Ruah Community Services 1 1 \$27,800.00 Domestic crisis support/ Financial assistance/ Technology distribution Supporting women experiencing family or domestic violence in entering stable housing, transportation, digital connectivity and dependent children's education.
+Ruah Community Services 1 \$27,800.00 Domestic crisis support/ Financial assistance/ Technology distribution Supporting women experiencing family or domestic violence in entering stable housing, transportation, digital connectivity and dependent children's education.
 Merit to proposal.
 Proposal represents a support package that is expected to provide a range of support options to clients based on the needs of each case.
 St Vincent de Pau Il Society WA Inc \$200,000.00 Homelessness and at risk - Youth Support centre Support continued service of Passages Youth Engagement Hub to Vincent's youth experiencing or at risk of homelessness.
 High impact service which is critical at this time.
 Proven capacity to deliver the service.
 Funds are required to replace donations which are no longer available due to COVID-19.

 Funding for staff wages can be supported via Federal Government.
 Administration will negotiate on scope of service and funding required.
-UnitingCare We est roquirour \$129,000.00 Homelessness direct support Introduction of afternoon and weekend on-ground outreach services for homeless in Vincent.
+UnitingCare Wes st \$129,000.00 Homelessness direct support Introduction of afternoon and weekend on-ground outreach services for homeless in Vincent.
 Identified need for this service, exacerbated by COVID-19.
 Noting that funding for this program will likely not be a service that expires in the short term.
 Total Funds = \$599,800.00 Funds Remaining from \$1 Million = \$400,200.00

-Total Funds Allocated Including Foodbank Submission Funds Required Service Type Service Details Administration's Justifica Foodbank 1 J \$178,476 Food distribution Funding of food emergency relief hampers to those experiencing unemployment and financial distress.
+Total Funds Allocated Including Foodbank Submission Funds Required Service Type Service Details Administration's Justification Foodbank \$178,476 Food distribution Funding of food emergency relief hampers to those experiencing unemployment and financial distress.
 Assembly of emergency food hampers to a range of organisations including the City, Anglicare, Cahoots and Aranmore Catholic College for a low cost per meal.
-Total Funds = \$7 Total Funds = \$778,276.00 Funds Remaining from \$1 Million = \$221,724.00
+Total Funds = \$778,276.00 Funds Remaining from \$1 Million = \$221,724.00